togwand/nixos/README.md

 4. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
 5. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
 6. Add mpv to apps as a home-manager program
+7. Make waybar prettier with a better style (need to learn more about css too)
-7. Fix theming of every part of the system, especially cursors and icons
+8. Fix theming of every part of the system, especially cursors and icons
-8. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
+9. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)

 ## Live
 Non persistent NixOS ISO images for removable installation media